cs-fullstack-master/sql-review1-extra/README.md

 2) The total number of packages listed in this table?
 3) How many times the package "Rcpp" was downloaded?
 4) How many recordings are from China ("CN")?
 5) Give the package name and how many times they're downloaded.
-Order by the 2nd column descently.
+Order by how many times they're downloaded descently.
 6) Give the package ranking (based on how many times it was downloaded) during 9AM to 11AM
 7) How many recordings are from China ("CN") or Japan("JP") or Singapore ("SG")?
 8) Print the countries whose downloaded are more than the downloads from China ("CN")